bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/0I0KDNoPQsONCgzaD2LDjw_ecc373151e254b37a17f200b026ba4f1_editor.png?expiry=1676419200000&hmac=wZ-eOJth3iyjhcPhCnjGkhuea_ReIye6A-M3U2bKshI](images2/media/image59.png){width="5.0in"
 height="2.674922353455818in"}

-All **Lab** exercises will include two important files.
-A **README.md** file which contains instructions for using Visual Studio Code and most importantly, how to run and view the output of your code.
+All <b>Lab<b> exercises will include two important files.
+A <b>README.md<b>
+file which contains instructions for using Visual Studio Code and most importantly, how to run and view the output of your code.
 The README.md file is the same for every Lab.
-There will also be an **instructions.md** file which provides specific instructions for each Lab.
+There will also be an
+<b>instructions.md<b> file which provides specific instructions for each
+Lab.

 These files may look a little confusing at first.
-They\'re written using a language called Markdown.
+They&apos;re written using a language called Markdown.
 Markdown is just used to add formatting to text elements.
-Don\'t worry, you don\'t have to know anything about Markdown.
-If you open these files in **Preview** you\'ll just see the formatted output and they\'ll look totally normal.
+Don&apos;t worry, you don&apos;t have to know anything about Markdown.
+If you open these files in <b>Preview<b> you&apos;ll just see the formatted output and they&apos;ll look totally normal.

-You\'ll also likely see quite a few files and folders when you open in the Lab.
-Many of the files and folders you\'ll be able to ignore.
-To get started, look at the **instructions.md** file and it will explain which file or files you\'ll be working in.
+You&apos;ll also likely see quite a few files and folders when you open in the Lab.
+Many of the files and folders you&apos;ll be able to ignore.
+To get started, look at the <b>instructions.md<b> file and it will explain which file or files you&apos;ll be working in.

-**Working in the Terminal**
+<b>Working in the Terminal<b>

 For Labs in some courses, you may need to use a tool called the Terminal from time to time to complete course activities.
-You can open this by selecting the **Terminal** option in the upper Visual Studio Code toolbar.
+You can open this by selecting the <b>Terminal<b> option in the upper Visual Studio Code toolbar.

 ![https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/GE5YoBvqT9-OWKAb6m_fKQ_f929f837d3d74250b00d1603fb3c09f1_VSCode-Terminal-Example.png?expiry=1676419200000&hmac=e6ejhhiuSjYZO9bYcVbjRZvjugV2SJ2D0WnGiea0H1c](images2/media/image60.png){width="5.0in"
 height="3.3579494750656167in"}

-**How to download files from your Visual Studio Code Lab to your local device**
+<b>How to download files from your Visual Studio Code Lab to your local
+device<b>

-1. Select the **Lab Files** button in your Lab Toolbar.
+1. Select the <b>Lab Files<b> button in your Lab Toolbar.

-2. You\'ll be able to download your full workspace, specific folders, or individual files through the checkbox selection tool.
+2. You&apos;ll be able to download your full workspace, specific folders, or individual files through the checkbox selection tool.

-3. After you\'ve selected these files, use the **Download** link to download your files to your local device.
+3. After you&apos;ve selected these files, use the <b>Download<b> link to download your files to your local device.

 ![https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/ghF76i7AT7GRe-ouwL-x7w_70c41b2336dc4f71bb3d2d43debb3bf1_Lab-VSCode-File-Download.png?expiry=1676419200000&hmac=2k06YlkY5Scb8eFueU3wyZifn4PeSJ-rzJ4TflHTsrg](images2/media/image61.png){width="5.0in"